fonoster/routr/docs/configuration/domains.md

 Domains group Agents together.
 They help isolate groups and allow the creation of rule for incoming and outgoing calling.
 The domains configuration can be provided using the file `config/domains.yml` located at the root of your Routr installation.

-> If using Redis this configuration will be store in the database.
+> If using Redis this configuration gets stored in the database.

 ## Domain Resource